eduardoaguiar-oss/mobiusft/README.md

 - **User-Friendly Interface**: Designed with both beginners and advanced users in mind, offering intuitive workflows and documentation.
 - **Community Support**: Join the active community of forensic professionals and developers to share insights, ask questions, and contribute to the toolkit's growth.

+#### Mobius Forensic Toolkit retrieves evidence from the following applications:

+- P2P (*peer-to-peer*): Ares Galaxy, aMule, DreaMule, eMule, eMuleTorrent, µTorrent, µTorrent Web, Shareaza, and others.
+- Chromium based browsers, such as Chromium, Google Chrome, Opera, Microsoft Edge, Brave Browser, and many others.
+- Gecko based browsers, such as Firefox and GeckoFX.
+- Internet Explorer.
+- Skype from v4 to v14.
+- iTubeGo

 #### Getting Started:
-- **Quick Start Guide**: Follow the step-by-step guide to set up and start using Mobius Forensic Toolkit in minutes.
+- [**Quick Start Guide**](https://www.nongnu.org/mobiusft/support/getting_started/index.html): Follow the step-by-step guide to set up and start using Mobius Forensic Toolkit in minutes.
 - **Comprehensive Documentation**: Access detailed tutorials, API references, and case studies to maximize your efficiency.
-- **Mailing List**: Stay updated with the latest developments and connect with other users through the official Mobius mailing list.

 ## Getting project files
 Download the latest version of the Mobius Forensic Toolkit from GitHub: